 What are cookies?

-Cookies are small text files that are stored by your computer’s browser (for example, Internet Explorer or Safari) on your computer or mobile phone when you visit a website.
+Cookies are small text files that are stored by your computer’s browser (for example, Chrome or Safari) on your computer or mobile phone when you visit a website.
 They allow websites to store things like user preferences.
 You can think of cookies as providing a ‘memory’ for the website, so that it can recognise you when you come back and respond appropriately.

 A visit to a page on our website may generate the following types of cookie: